pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1672 Serialization and Deserialization

+Today I created the basic functionalities for serialization and deserialization in my database implementation, I had some problems when deserialize the content of a file JSON file into a Java String, I am looking for a way to deserialize the Java String into a Java record, the problem is create the code generic to be reused to convert a JSON into X Java record/object.

 ### Day 1671 Document-based database

 Today, I continued working on my own database project.
 I encountered difficulties when attempting to save records/json into a single file.
 Initially, I planned to store all the records in a single file, with each table represented as a JSON file.
 However, this approach proved to be complex and caused issues when inserting multiple records.
 To address this, I have been researching how MongoDB manages these challenges and exploring the document-based approach.